BadwaterBay/intelli-trip-planner/README.md

   - `yarn build` will generate a production build of the Express app in directory `/dist-server`.
 - Run tests:
   - `yarn test` will run preset tests.
 However, this is a dummy for now, because we haven't written any tests yet.
 This is to show that we are aware of the importance of unit testing.
+- If you run into problems with Python dependencies:
+  - Check if you are running Python 3.8.x in your local environment
+  - Try `poetry install` to see if it solves your problems.
-- If you run into problems with dependencies:
+- If you run into problems with Node dependencies:
   - Try `yarn --frozen-lockfile` to see if it solves your problems.
   - If not, run `yarn refresh` to remove all dependencies in the `node_modules` directory and do a clean install of dependencies.